SKNYYYYYYYY/mpesa_wrapped/README.md

 ## API Endpoints

-- `POST /upload-pdf/` - Uploads a PDF, extracts transactions, and saves them to the database.
+- `POST /upload-pdf/` - Uploads a PDF, extracts, cleans transactions, and saves them to the database.

 ## Troubleshooting